joker-eph/iree/docs/website/docs/building-from-source/getting-started.md

     We recommend using the `RelWithDebInfo` build type by default for a good balance of debug info and performance.
 The `Debug`, `Release`, and `MinSizeRel` build types are useful in more specific cases.
-Note that several useful LLVM debugging features are only available in `Debug` builds.
+Note that several useful LLVM debugging features are only available when assertions are enabled (default in `Debug` builds).
     See the
     [official CMake documentation](https://cmake.org/cmake/help/latest/variable/CMAKE_BUILD_TYPE.html)
     for general details.